I had a choice but I had no voice

 And I don't want them to be forgotten.

-This is why I allow my self to be reminded and this is the reason I remind other people the results of unsafe driving.
-I don't want anyone to lose someone they love to an accident that is preventable.
+This is why I allow myself to be reminded, which is why I remind other people of the results of unsafe driving.
+I don't want anyone to lose someone they love to a preventable accident.

 I often wonder if what I am feeling is survivor's guilt.
 And maybe it is!

 I had a sense of deep guilt for surviving our horrific accident.
-The man behind the wheel was an aggresive driver.
+The man behind the wheel was an aggressive driver.
 I could see the signs but I couldn't recognize them.
 I trusted him like I trusted every other driver behind a steering wheel.
 I never questioned my safety.
-Even on that day, seeing his aggressive behavior, tailgating and overtaking other vehicles, I only spoke once.
-I asked him to slow down but I didn't demand it.
-I know I was wrong to trust him and the results of our accident, the reminder of my reflection in the mirror, prove how wrong I was.
+Even on that day, seeing his aggressive behavior, tailgating, and overtaking other vehicles, I only spoke once.
+I asked him to slow down, but I didn't demand it.
+I know I was wrong to trust him, and the results of our accident and my mirror reflection prove how wrong I was.

 I had a choice that day, but I had no voice to demand my safety.

-To this day, I am grieving and still mourning for the loss of my friends but I try to do it in a meaningful way.
-Raising road safety awareness is a meaningful way to honor their memory and possibly impact in a positive way the life of others.
+To this day, I am grieving and still mourning for the loss of my friends, but I try to do it in a meaningful way.
+Raising road safety awareness is a meaningful way to honor their memory and possibly impact the lives of others positively.

 Recognize the signs of unsafe driving and demand your safety before it is too late.

 We have a choice, and we have a voice!

-My latest project to raise awareness on the importance of road safety is a podcast called Crash Victim Life Survivor.
-The last episode of season one went live 2 days before my 20th road accident anniversary.
+My latest project to raise awareness of the importance of road safety is a podcast called Crash Victim Life Survivor.
+The last episode of season one went live two days before my 20th road accident anniversary.
 It has been an interesting ride so far.
 I learned a lot through the stories that my guests shared with me.
 I am looking forward to launching season two in the future.

 In memory of my dear friends Sotiri and Effie.